dirkschumacher/PValueAdjust.jl/README.md

 [![PValueAdjust](http://pkg.julialang.org/badges/PValueAdjust_release.svg)](http://pkg.julialang.org/?pkg=PValueAdjust&ver=release)
 # PValueAdjust.jl

-*This package has been deprecated in favor of [MultipleTesting.jl](https://github.com/juliangehring/MultipleTesting.jl).*
+*This package has been deprecated in favor of [MultipleTesting.jl](https://github.com/juliangehring/MultipleTesting.jl).
+Please use that package instead.*

 Some methods to adjust p-values for multiple comparisons in Julia.
 The various methods can be called using the function `padjust`.